volkovandr/eel/doc/syntax.md

 # Blocks of code

-To define and use a block of code use the construce `do the following:` and a block of code in the following lines that shoule be indented.
+To define and use a block of code use the construct `do the following:` and a block of code in the following lines that shoule be indented.
 As follows

 ```
 to add x to y do the following:
-    perform x + y and let the outcome be that
+    perform x + y and let the sum be that
-    let the result be outcome
+    let the result be sum
 ```

 # Exceptions